-- 1. Calculating the net carbon tonnes on a per hectare basis for each plot - 2.
-Calculating the net carbon tonnes on a per hectare basis for each stratum and for the project - 3.
+- 1. Calculating the net carbon tonnes on a per hectare basis for each plot - Calculating the net carbon tonnes on a per hectare basis for each stratum and for the project - 3.
 Calculating the project sampling error and confidence deduction

 The plot data and stratification used to calculate the inventories must represent current conditions at the time the inventory is created.
 The process for updating forest inventories is discussed in Section 8.3.
 Volumes, biomass, and carbon are to be calculated for each tree sampled in the plots.
 Volume and density calculations are provided in a reference file for each tree based on the tree's measured diameter and height.
-The biomass estimates calculated for each tree net biomass is converted to carbon tonnes and expanded to a per hectare basis, as shown in Table 8.8.
+The biomass estimates calculated for each tree are adjusted based on the defect noted for each tree during inventory sampling.
+The net biomass is converted to carbon tonnes and expanded to a per hectare basis, as shown in Table 8.8.